B Vitamins and Coenzymes

 The coenzyme form of a B vitamin often has a significantly more powerful effect than a regular B vitamin.
 The coenzyme forms of the B vitamins are an exiting addition to the field of nutrition.
 It is quite possible that the elderly or certain individuals with a particular biochemical deficiency may not be able to make adequate amounts of the coenzyme forms of the B vitamins despite adequate intakes of the individual B vitamins.
 Hence, the coenzyme forms should be seriously considered in those who do not respond to the regular B vitamins.
 Some companies include most of the Bs in their coenzyme form together in one pill.
 I think these products deserve serious consideration, especially for their use in the middle aged and the elderly.

-The Individual ones and Their Coenzymes:
+The Individual B Vitamins and Their Coenzymes:

 Thiamin (B1) is necessary for the metabolism of carbohydrates and amino acids to adenosine triphosphate (ATP), the primary source of energy in the human body.
 Thiamin is found in good amounts in milk, lean pork, legumes, rice bran, and the germ of cereal grains, but is lost during food processing and cooking.
 The current recommended daily allowance (RDA) by government advisory panels is about 1.5 mg.

 Studies indicate that supplementation with thiamin provides cognitive benefits.
-Dr. Benton and colleagues gave 50 mg of thiamin daily to young adult females for a period of two months).
+Dr. Benton and colleagues gave 50 mg of thiamin daily to young adult females for a period of two months (Benton 1997).
 The women reported being more clearheaded, composed, and energetic.
 The taking of thiamin had no influence on memory but reaction times were faster following supplementation.
 Prior to taking the thiamin, the women had normal blood levels of this vitamin.

 Thiamin is now sold in its coenzyme form called cocarboxylase or thiamin pyrophosphate (TPP).
 Human studies giving TPP to evaluate cognitive functioning have not yet been published.